amazon-archives/aws-full-stack-template/workshop/readme.md

     1. Name your stack, e.g. SearchAPI
     2. Enter the DynamoDB table to integrate with.
 (You can find this in the CloudFormation console in the Resources tab of your deployed AWS Full-Stack Template.
 In the TGoals row, use the value in the **Physical ID** column.)
     3. Specify the API Gateway ID to integrate with (You can find this in the CloudFormation console in the Resources tab of your deployed AWS Full-Stack Template.
 In the AppApi row, use the value in the **Physical ID** column.)
+    4. Choose next, then next.
-    4. After reviewing, check the blue box for creating IAM resources.
+    5. On the last review page, check the blue box for creating IAM resources.
 4. Choose Create stack.
 This will take ~15 minutes to complete.

 #### Step 2: Play with the search capability